lucasolivo/Pokedex/README.md

 Implemented teach command and logic to prevent duplicate moves

 Update 7/22: Added MoveData to Pokemon, allowing the power, accuracy, type, and damage type of pokemon moves to be seen.
+Changed the library used to search for input in repl.go to support up and down arrows for previous commands.